floccusaddon/floccus/README.md

 Floccus is not supported by Firefox for Android [yet](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/bookmarks#Browser_compatibility). **But**, why wait for mozilla, if you can use [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser), which supports floccus!
 Install instructions are the same as for Chrome.

 ### Ugrading

+### Upgrading from v3.x to v4.x
+See "Switching from tag-based to folder-based syncing"

 #### Updating from v2.x to v3.0